TravelDuck/php-api-communication/README.md

 api-communication
 =====================

-PHP library containing models for use communicating with the Get Away API.
+PHP library containing models for use communicating with the TravelDuck API.